IbrahimAli-git/USP-Project/README.md

-Our Software Projects project for USP a careers advice company.
+Our Software Projects project for USP, a careers advice company.